danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 > -- cor3ntin: https://cor3ntin.github.io/posts/safety/#correct-by-confusion

 Safe C++ code should not crash, it should be safe by construction.
-It should prevent the bugs from existing, not just try prevent the bugs from being a backdoor onto your device.
+It should prevent the bugs from existing, not just try to prevent the bugs from being a backdoor onto your device.
 But that means safe C++ code can not depend on the standard library.

 This presents a chicken-and-egg type of problem.
 Without safe C++, there's no means to write